-1. Chairman Ewin called the meeting to order at 9:00 a.m.
+Mr. Roberts called the meeting to order at 9:00 a.m.
 A roll call sheet listing Audit Oversight Committee member attendance is attached.
+Clerk's note: After meeting was called to order, Chairman Ewin continued the meeting as Chair of the Committee.